OCA/server-tools/server_environment/readme/CONFIGURE.rst

 Values associated to keys containing 'passw' are only displayed in the 'dev' environment.

+If you don't provide any value, `test` is used as a safe default.

 You have several possibilities to set configuration values:

 server_environment_files